frapplecat/moonup/README.md

 # CONTENT

-The paras on Binoculars and Telescopes were taken from the NASA website section on observing the moon.
+The paras on Binoculars and Telescopes on the moonwatches page were taken from the NASA website section on observing the moon.

 <br>
 <br>